COURSE OVERVIEW

 To learn more about the delivery of certificates in Australia and overseas, please visit our FAQs.

-The full pathway is Professional Certificate of Dermoscopy, Advanced Certificate of Dermoscopy, Professional Diploma of Dermoscopy.
+This course is the final stage of the three-part professional diploma pathway.
+The full pathway is Professional Certificate of Dermoscopy, Advanced Certificate of Dermoscopy, and Professional Diploma of Dermoscopy.

 RPL with The University of Queensland